NiceBruce/GallowsGame/README.md

 https://github.com/NiceBruce/GallowsGame/assets/23197323/7c1436c1-248e-4c04-9685-ed6a6d5fe3ef

-- Also below is a video showing detailed gameplay
+- Below is a video with a detailed description of the gameplay.\
+It is important to note that any click on the menu is accompanied by sound, any input of correct or incorrect letters, as well as winning or losing - are voiced.

 https://github.com/NiceBruce/GallowsGame/assets/23197323/5968130e-3abc-4548-ab61-89e5996518eb